rollup/plugins/packages/alias/README.md

 };
 ```

-In above example we made an alias `src` and still keep `node-resolve` algorithm for your files that are "aliased" with `src` by passing `customResolver` option.
-Also we keep `resolve()` plugin separately in plugins list for other files that are not aliased with `src`.

-`customResolver` option can be passed inside each entree too for granular control over resolving.
-It allows to choose preferred algorithm for each alias.
+In the example above the alias `src` is used, which uses the `node-resolve` algorithm for files _aliased_ with `src`, by passing the `customResolver` option.
+The `resolve()` plugin is kept separate in the plugins list for other files which are not _aliased_ with `src`.
+The `customResolver` option can be passed inside each `entries` item for granular control over resolving allowing each alias a preferred resolver.

 ## Meta